 Access previous workshops here: http://mediasite.hs.washington.edu/Mediasite/Catalog/Full/a80796fe73d74eb398ce8b806b367d7d21

-Upon completion of this workshop participants will be able to:
+Participants will be able to:

-Please sign up using this catalyst link: https://catalyst.uw.edu/webq/survey/fdwsom/241943
+Please register using the following catalyst link: https://catalyst.uw.edu/webq/survey/habbes/255943

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The University Of Washington School Of Medicine designates this live activity for a maximum of

 2.0 AMA PRA Category Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity